 - Extra Sprinkles: We’re definitely testing the limits on “how many sprinkles is too many sprinkles?” here.
 You can skip the sprinkles or load them up like I do.
 I also like to dip the tops of the cookie dough balls into sprinkles before chilling/baking.

-These drop sugar cookies will be a new staple in your cookie rotation!
+These drop sugar cookies will be a new staple in your cookie rotation, right next to your chocolate chip cookies!
 If you’re looking to use your cookie cutters, try my best sugar cookies instead.

 You can make these soft, chewy, sprinkle loaded drop style sugar cookies with only 8 ingredients!
 No rolling pin or cookie cutters required.
 Make sure you chill the cookie dough for at least 2 hours before baking.